kshuxx/image_steganography/README.md

 # Image Steganography with LSB Technique 📷🔒

-Welcome to the **Image Steganography** project!
-This project demonstrates how to hide secret messages within images using the Least Significant Bit (LSB) technique.
+Welcome to the Image Steganography project!
+The program uses the Least Significant Bit (LSB) method to hide information within images.
+This technique ensures that the hidden data is imperceptible to the human eye, making it an effective method for securely embedding secret messages.
+Whether you are looking to protect sensitive information or simply explore the fascinating world of steganography.

 ## What is Steganography? 🤔